Niranjan36/Niranjan36/README.md

 Hi there 👋, my name is Niranjan <br>
 I am a Frontend Developer with a passion for creating innovative and user-friendly web applications.
 I have learnt various programming languages such as JavaScript, Python, as well as experience with popular framework such as ReactJs and currently learning backend with Nodejs and MongoDB.

-🔭 I’m currently working on MERN Stack<br>🌱 I’m currently learning NodeJS and MongoDB<br>💬 Ask me about Web Development<br>📫 How to reach me: developer.niranajn5@gmail.com
+🔭 I’m currently working on MERN Stack<br>🌱 I’m currently learning NodeJS and MongoDB<br>💬 Ask me about Backend Development<br>📫 How to reach me: developer.niranajn5@gmail.com

 ## 🌐 Socials: